nvda-es/devguides_translation/original_docs/nvdaPy3.md

 ### For testers:

-Nothing yet, as transitoin hasn hasn't begun.
+Nothing yet, as transition hasn't begun.

 ### For translators:

 Nothing yet.

 ### For users:

+nothin yet.

 ### For organizations: